top of page

 DOROTHY L. SAYERS and OTHER RESEARCH

 Kathryn Wehr's research focuses on Dorothy L. Sayers's The Man Born to be King, a 12-part life-of-Christ radio play cycle.
-Other areas of research include theology and the arts, spirituality, formation, and Church history.
+Other areas of research include theology and the arts, spirituality, and Church history.
 See below for a list of publications.

-The Man Born to be King was first broadcast on the BBC from December 1941 to October 1942 and the 1943 published scripts continue to delight readers and has been reprinted numerous times.
+The Man Born to be King was first broadcast on the BBC from December 1941 to October 1942, and the 1943 published scripts continue to delight readers and has been reprinted numerous times.
 Sayers's friend C.S.
 Lewis often re-read them during Holy Week.
 Kathryn loves writing about Sayers's deeply theological and relevant portrayal of Christ that is yet a quirky artifact of its own day.

 Sayers and Wehr, The Man Born to be King_cover A0533.jpeg